guyy1232/movie_genres_classifier/README.md

 The script reads a .json file where each line is a separate JSON object, corresponding to a movie.
 Each JSON object has multiple fields, representing different characteristics of the movie.
 The fields include 'countries', 'feature_length', 'genres', 'languages', 'movie_box_office_revenue', 'plot_summary', 'release_date', and 'title'.

-### read_json_lines_file function

-The `read_json_lines_file` function reads the raw .json file, and for each movie, it sets default values for any missing fields and transforms dictionary-type fields into list-type fields by extracting their values.

 ### json_lines_to_csv function